The Story of Film: A New Generation

 It is the director’s intrinsic gaze and analysis, along with all the visual detail, that make this piece such an astounding success and it will no doubt prove appealing to audiences of all ages – especially those with an admiration for the beauty of cinema.
 The documentary highlights the key examples of filmic perfection, appreciating the true art of cinematic storytelling by examining every significant element within “the black box where light matters”.
 For the viewers, it just seems such a shame that we will have to wait so long for the next astonishing chapter.

-The Story of Film: A New Generation does not have a UK release date yet.
+Watch the trailer for The Story of Film: A New Generation here: